Updated: Sep 16

 When stream temperatures read in the optimal range, trout will be dispersed and feeding in a variety of habitats (riffles, pools, runs).
 Not just feeding to survive, they will be feeding to grow, as their bodies are operating at peak efficiency.
 Remember that trout are cold-blooded, and their activity is dependent upon their environment.
 So when temperatures are lower, and less optimal, fish will be congregated in places where they can conserve energy, like deep pools.
 They don't need as much food to survive.
 On the other end of the spectrum, a study conducted on Montana’s Madison River found that as temperatures rose above 19°C (66°F), angler's catch rates began to drop.
 Remember how I mentioned that dissolved oxygen concentrations decrease as temperature increases?
 As temperatures increase a trout's demand for oxygen also increases, but the water is oxygen depleted.
 This likely explains the decrease in angler catch rates.
 The researchers also found that downstream sections were more impacted, which makes sense as temperatures tend to increase faster the further you venture downstream.
 Great things to keep in mind while angling during summer months!

 In fact, temperature is a major clue anglers can call on year-round.
 In early spring, fish will still be congregated in their winter lies when river temperatures are around 40°F. But as it warms up and the temperatures begin to rise over the course of a sunny day, fish may spread into the riffles, heads of pools, or pocket water.
 By the time temperatures reach 50-55°F, fish will be dispersed over the river in varying habitats and holdings.
+When temperatures reach optimal levels, fish will be entirely spread out across all available habitat types and maximizing their foraging efforts.
 This is important information when every angler is holed up in the usual spots.
 You should use your knowledge of fish activity with stream temperatures to identify when fish will be spread out so you can avoid competing over the perpetually occupied honey-holes, which also happen to be where the most tight-lipped trout are found.

 Okay, but we know fish still feed in lower or higher temperatures, so how can we use temperature to clue us into what bugs might be active?
 You might already know the yearly hatch progression for your area, but out west, you generally start in the early winter with midges, then BWOs follow, caddis, salmon flies, golden stones, green drakes, PMDs, and yellow sallies, tricos, fall BWOs, and finally winter midges to round out the year.
 As you’ve probably guessed by know, there are certain temperature cues that these insects follow to create such a progression.